The new car brands coming to the UK this year

 Parent company BYD

-This brand sounds like it’s lifted from a That Mitchell and Webb sketch, but its first car heading to the UK is butcher than Terry Butcher.
+This brand sounds like it’s lifted from a Mitchell and Webb sketch, but its first car heading to the UK is butcher than Terry Butcher.

 Oh, and it’s not even an EV but a range-extender with four motors, a 49kWh battery and a 2.0-litre turbocharged petrol engine working as a generator.